ConnectBox/website_posts/support/support.md

 Then write the file with ^O then exit with ^X

-To verify the change check the swap situation now with:
+To verify the change, check the swap situation now with:

   * `sudo swapon --show`